 Because most physicians have unique financial situations, it’s essential that you find a financial planner who specializes in working with people in your field.

-By the time you’re done reading this article, you will be able to confidently speak with a financial planner, articulate exactly what you need from them, and select the right financial advisor for your unique goals.
+By the time you’re done reading this article, you will be able to confidently speak with a financial planner, articulate precisely what you need from them, and select the right financial advisor for your specific goals.

 What is Financial Planning for Physicians?